Mikulov: Economy

 Mikulov is a centre of Czech wine-making due to its favorable geographic location and climate, as well as its unique history.
-Mikulov is not only the centre, but the namesake of, the Moravian wine sub-region Mikulov wine region.
+Mikulov is the centre and the namesake of the Moravian wine sub-region called the Mikulovská wine region.
 Twelve registered cadastral vineyard tracts are situated within the Mikulov wine village as defined under the Czech Viticulture Act.

-Other significant economic activities in Mikulov are the machine-making and clay industries, as well as oil found at the edge of the Vienna Basin.
+The largest employer with headquarters in Mikulov is Gebauer a Griller Kabeltechnik, a manufacturer of electric wires and cables.
+The company employs more than 500 people.
+The second notable industrial company is Copeland Czech, a manufacturer of piston compressors and condensing units with more than 200 employees.

 Transport

 In the south, there is the road border crossing Mikulov / Drasenhofen.
-The highway is part of the European route E461 and is to be extended as the D52 motorway.
+The I/52 road is part of the European route E461 and is to be extended as the D52 motorway.
+The second main road in Mikulov is I/40, which splits from I/52 and connects Mikulov with Břeclav.

-Mikulov lies on the railway line from Břeclav to Znojmo.
+Mikulov is located on the railway line Znojmo–Břeclav.